Acumatica

-Acumatica provides cloud and browser based enterprise resource planning software for small and medium-sized businesses.
-The company is headquartered in Kirkland, Washington, in the Seattle metropolitan area.
+Acumatica, Inc. provides cloud and browser based enterprise resource planning software for small and medium-sized businesses.
+The company is headquartered in Bellevue, Washington, in the Seattle metropolitan area.

 Acumatica has partnerships with BDO USA and Shopify.

 History

 The Acumatica ERP product was introduced in 2008 followed a year later by on-premises and SaaS versions.

 In 2014, former Microsoft Vice President Jon Roskill became CEO and the xRP cloud platform launched.
+In 2022, the organization named John Case, a former corporate vice president at Microsoft, as its new CEO.

-Private-equity fund EQT Partners purchased Acumatica in 2019 and a London office opened in 2021.
+Private-equity fund EQT AB purchased Acumatica in 2019 and a London office opened in 2021.